-5. How to conduct work business on work systems?
+5. How to stay compliant & conduct business on approved systems?

-The most important thing to keep in mind is that firms can only fulfil recording obligations on equipment permitted to be used for business purposes.
+The most important thing to keep in mind is that firms can only fulfil recording obligations on equipment that is authorised and approved for business purposes.
 Such equipment needs to be able to ingest data from them for recording and surveillance purposes.

-This could mean you find yourself on a channel for which only one or two parties are recorded.
-Always clarify with other parties on channels you are using that the communication is being recorded for business purposes and switch channels if any party is not recorded.
+Obviously, this could mean you find yourself on a channel for which only one or two parties are recorded.
+Always clarify with other parties on channels you are using that the communication is being recorded for business purposes, and switch channels if any party is not recorded.

 Want to learn more about FCA Compliance?